Listen To Bedrock

 Here’s an overview of the process that volunteers go through;

-• Application Form.
-If we think you can help our charity, then we invite you to complete the full application form.
-Once received, the Trustees will review and respond within 14 days.
+Once received, our Trustees will review and respond within 14 days.
 (Please avoid using AI to answer, be honest and yourself).

-• Informal Interview.
 We invite you to the Cornwall Suite studio to have a chat with a couple of our Trustees about volunteering, this is so we can get to know you, and for you to ask questions and ensure you are happy to proceed.

-• BHR Hospitals: Volunteer Seminar.
+• BHR Hospitals: Volunteer On-Boarding.

-• Bedrock Training.
 Once you have cleared the BHR Hospital’s Volunteer process, you are handed back to Bedrock Radio.
 We can then begin your local Bedrock training & get you started volunteering.

 The minimum age to volunteer at the hospital is 18 years old.